RequestNetwork/requestNetwork/packages/docs/docs/guides/3-API/4-api-encryption.md

 What it means is that your request would be stored encrypted on the Network (Ethereum + IPFS) but we, at Request, could have access to the request data.

 :::info
-Although we technically have access to your Request data, we would never use or share this data.
+Although we technically have access to your request data, we would never use or share this data.
-We are planning to remove our own access to any encrypted data to provide end-to-end encryption with the API, while keeping the best possible experience for our builders.
+We are planning to withdraw our own access to any encrypted data to provide end-to-end encryption with the API, while keeping the best possible experience for our builders.

 If end-to-end encryption is paramount for your usage, we recommend you use the [Request Client](http://localhost:3000/docs/guides/5-request-client/0-intro) instead of the Portal API.
 :::